-However, if the move is for emergency, health or safety reasons, reasonable notice needs to be given.
+However, if the move is for emergency or for health or safety reasons, reasonable notice needs to be given.

 Ending a tenancy

 At the end of a short term tenancy, a new agreement must be entered into if the tenant wishes to stay.
-A short term tenancy can be extended for a second term of 42 days, but only once.
-If the tenancy is extended again, by law it becomes a long term tenancy which must be in writing and has different rules, such as longer notice periods.
+A short term tenancy can be extended for a second term of up to 42 days, but only once.
+If the tenancy is extended again, by law it becomes a long term tenancy.
+Long term tenancies must have a tenancy agreement and have different rules, such as longer notice periods.

 - move out, giving a Notice of intention to leave (Form 13) with two weeks notice

-- stay on for another fixed term (see the fact sheet Continuing a fixed term tenancy), or
+- stay on for another fixed term (see the Continuing a fixed term tenancy fact sheet), or

 - stay on under a periodic agreement.
 This requires no new paperwork and the existing tenancy agreement can continue indefinitely.

-Tenants may be given notice to leave the park because:
+Tenants on a long term fixed term or periodic agreement, they may be given notice to leave the park for reasons including:

-- the park has become unfit to live in, or
+- the park has become unfit to live in.

 The owner/manager must give a tenant a Notice to leave (Form 12).
 The amount of notice required varies depending on the circumstances.
-See the fact sheet Allowing time when serving notices – moveable dwellings or the information statement Renting a caravan or moveable dwelling in Queensland for more information.
+See the Allowing time when serving notices – moveable dwellings or the information statement Pocket guide for tenants – caravan parks (Form 17b) for more information.

-The owner/manager may make an urgent application to the Tribunal for the immediate termination of a tenancy if:
+The owner/manager may make an urgent application to QCAT for the immediate termination of a tenancy if:

 - the tenant causes a serious disturbance or serious nuisance within the park, or